 If you're the general contractor, make sure there's an extra roll of house wrap at the job site for the framers, electricians and any other sub who's going to be attaching objects to the wall.
 (Include instructions for installing it!)
 Soffit stringers, trim boards and electrical meters all need house wrap behind them.

-When starting a new row, don’t fasten the whole vertical length of the wrap right away.
+When starting a new row, don't fasten the whole vertical length of the wrap right away.
 Get the roll into position, and attach a few fasteners in the center of the paper.
 This will allow you to roll out several feet and still be able to adjust the roll up and down without creating wrinkles.
-Wrinkles not only look sloppy but can also trap water.
+Wrinkles don't just look sloppy- they can also become traps for water.

 The way we used to deal with window openings was to roll house wrap right over them, cut them out, then move on down the wall.
 It was quick, but there's a much better way.

 Overlap 6 Inches or More

 Overlap all house wrap seams at least 6 in.
 And make sure to think like you're shingling.
 Work from the bottom up so that higher rows overlap lower ones.

 If you're installing house wrap around existing windows and doors, most building inspectors require those windows and doors to be sealed directly to the house wrap.
 This means you have to roll a butyl-style tape up onto the edge of the brick mold or window itself.
 This can be a tedious operation, especially if you're working with a super-sticky tape.
 Here's a suggestion: Don't peel off the window tape backing all at once; do just one section at a time.